gepopa10/gepopa10.github.io/README.md

 As part of the motion planning team, I developed a driver to send joint commands to a FANUC robot over Ethernet.

-I enabled the use of collaborative robots by developing a maximum speed and acceleration trajectory planned based on polynomials.
+I enabled the use of collaborative robots by developing a maximum speed and acceleration trajectory planner based on polynomials.

 I also worked on reducing the toolpath planning time by benchmarking different sampling-based algorithms from OMPL on custom scenarios.

-Finally, I worked in developing a deployment application that loads binaries from our servers and deploys them on customers computers as docker containers.
+Finally, I worked on developing a deployment application that loads binaries from our servers and deploys them on customers computers as docker containers.

 <p>&#11088; <strong>Main challenge: </strong> Reduce motion planning time for a wide range of scenarios.</p>